-Agar's benefits lie in the fact that it's a functional food, nourishment is only one of its contribution to a healthy body.
+Agar’s benefits lie in the fact that it’s a functional food.
+Nourishment is only one of the ways it contributes to a healthy body.

 “Functional Food is a natural or processed food that contains known biologically active compounds which when in defined quantitative and qualitative amounts provides a clinically proven and documented health benefit, and thus, an important source in the prevention, management and treatment of chronic diseases of the modern age”.
 (Wikipedia)

-Because of its content in soluble fibre (75-80%), Agar has a beneficial effect on digestion & gut health.
-Soluble fibres form a gel-like material in the gut and are typically readily fermented by the bacteria in the colon.
-They provide good satiating ability (as agar’s fibre absorbs and retains water resulting in a feeling of fullness) which reduce appetite, while the increase in bulk stimulates large bowel muscle contractions.
+Because of its high soluble fiber content (75-80%), Agar helps digestion and gut health.
+Soluble fibers form a gel-like material in the gut and are typically readily fermented by the bacteria in the colon.
+After consuming Agar, once can feel satiated (or full) as Agar’s fiber absorbs and retains water.
+This can reduce appetite, while the increase in bulk stimulates large bowel muscle contractions.
 Agar also has a mild laxative effect and a purifying action on the body.

 Research is ongoing to understand its beneficial effects on colon disorders in particular, and also cancer.
 The sulphated polysaccharides in Agar – galactans – may play a role similar to that of collagen in the body.
 Galactans & similar compounds are sometimes compared to collagen for their effects on the preservation & remediation of joints, membranes & gut lining and under-layers of the skin.
 As collagen production naturally declines with age, there is a need to find ways to remedy/compensate for this loss and galactans offer hope.
 Reasearch is on-going to measure these seaweed compounds’ ability to reduce inflammation and also for their therapeutic effects on the bodies’ membranes.